+(Mark One)

+[X] ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fisca al year ended: June 30, 2017

+OR

-[X] ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fis cal year ended: June 30, 2016 OR [] TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the tra from nsition period to Commission file number: 001-35593 A. Full title of the plan and the address of the plan, if different from that of the issuer named below: HomeTrust Bank KSOP Plan (f/k/a HomeTrust Bank 401(k) Plan) В. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office: HomeTrust Bancshares, Inc.
+[] TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period to from

+Commission file number: 001-35593

+A. Full title of the plan and the address of the plan, if different from that of the issuer named below:

+HomeTrust Bank KSOP Plan (f/k/a HomeTrust Bank 401(k) Plan)

+В. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office:

+Home Trust Danschause, Inc.